tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 ```

 Design like this can lead to better encapsulation of data overall.
 It separates concerns, and has
 the classes focus on what is their intended purpose.
-This does lead to more verbose code, but you
+This does lead to more verbose code, but we
-will not have to update code that gets outdated due to changes in another class that the class you are using
+will not have to update code that gets outdated due to changes in another class that our class may
-utilizes.
+utilize.
 Updating property names and other changes like this should not concern classes outside of themselves.
-It almost seems self defeating to split up your code to get this modularity, but then be bound to updating
+It almost seems self defeating to split up code to achieve this modularity, but then be bound to updating
 implementation details of several classes for one change in another.
 Still, we may have to update a method name
 if it is changed in the class that implements it, which is a sacrifice we have to make.
 This is still much better
 than having to update the logic that is related to how another class's method works.